hoxo-m/TheseusPlot/README.md

 increase in delayed departures contributed to the decline in on-time arrival rate.

-### 3.5 Ordering for Factor Columns
+### 3.5 Controlling Category Order with Factors

+By default, character columns are ordered by contribution size in `table()`, `plot()`, and `plot_flip()`.
+If you want to use a specific order instead, convert the column to a factor.
+For factor columns, TheseusPlot respects the order of the factor levels.

-If a subgroup column is a factor, `table()` and `plot()` respect its factor level order.
-This is useful when you want to keep a meaningful predefined order, such as `"Low"`, `"Medium"`, and `"High"`, instead of ordering categories by their contributions.
+This is useful when the categories have a natural order, such as `"Low"`, `"Medium"`, and `"High"`, or when you want to define the order manually.

-For example, consider representing the same results not as a numerical range but as departure types: `"Early"`, `"On-time"`, and `"Delayed"`.
+For example, suppose we classify departure delays into three categories:
+`"Early"`, `"On-time"`, and `"Delayed"`.

+When `departure_type` is a character column, the categories are ordered by their contributions.

 ``` r
 to_departure_type <- function(x) {